Do independent contractors need workers’ compensation?

-In most cases, your health insurance will not cover workers’ comp.
+In most cases, your health insurance will not cover job-related claims.
 If you get hurt or sick while working, you will be responsible for the costs unless you have a workers’ compensation policy.

 Certain jobs may require a proof of workers’ comp insurance.

 Many clients and companies will expect you to have your own coverage, especially in physically dangerous industries.
 Employers don’t want the financial responsibility of a contractor working for them who is not a full-time employee.
 They want you to be responsible for yourself, especially if you get hurt or sick.

 The way a hiring party thinks about it is this: If you don’t have your own insurance and something happens to you, they could be held liable.
 They will be charged higher premiums for you, and they don’t want that responsibility.
 That’s why they will often request you provide proof of your insurance coverage before they hire you.